STUDY VISITS TO SOCIAL PROJECTS IN THE CITY OF AARHUS

 Visit Kulturhus Bunkeren – Home of ImperfectCity

-Kulturhus Bunkeren is a vibrant cultural hub in Aarhus Nord, Denmark, dedicated to community engagement and creativity.
+Kulturhus Bunkeren is a vibrant cultural hub in Aarhus Nord dedicated to community engagement and creativity.
 Once a school of journalism, it now hosts a variety of activities, including art exhibitions, workshops, and community events.

-Visitors can admire the building’s brutalist architecture while participating in the many ongoing activities within the house.
-These include creative workshops for mentally vulnerable youth, craft sessions, conferences, flea markets, talks etc.
+Visitors can admire the building’s brutalist architecture while participating in the many ongoing activities within the house, which includes creative workshops for young people with mental health problems, craft sessions, conferences, flea markets, and talks.

-The venue is home to key organizations like Museum Ovartaci, which explores social vulnerability through art, and Skejby Rangers, a social enterprise focused on creating job opportunities for part-time employees.
+The venue is home to key organisations like Museum Ovartaci, which explores social vulnerability through art, and Skejby Rangers, a social enterprise focused on creating job opportunities for part-time employees.

-Kulturhus Bunkeren also hosts the EUI-funded project ImperfectCity, which seeks to enhance existing initiatives while developing new ones.
-The project’s primary goal is to celebrate the imperfections of people and buildings, fostering a more inclusive city by raising public awareness and acceptance of urban imperfections.
+Kulturhus Bunkeren also hosts the EUI-funded project ImperfectCity that celebrates the imperfections of people and buildings, fostering a more inclusive city by raising public awareness and acceptance of urban imperfections.

-During your study visit, you can join a guided tour to explore the facility and learn more about its diverse activities and initiatives.
+During this study visit, participants will explore the facility and learn more about its diverse activities and initiatives.

 Healing Architecture in Neurorehabilitation

-NRM is a specialized 24-hour rehabilitation service for adults with acquired brain injuries.
-Our facilities are designed, based on the latest research, on how arhitecture affects the well-being and progression of the clients.
+NRM is a specialised 24-hour rehabilitation service for adults with brain injuries.
+The facilities are designed, based on the latest research, on how architecture affects the wellbeing and progression of the clients.

-The arhitecture supports cognitive, psysical and social rehabilitation.
-Light, sound and materials are specially selected.
-We use natural materials and sensory stimuli to promote healing and create a feeling of “home”.
-A boomerang-shaped building with colorful landmarks and intutitive wayfinding makes it easier to navigate.
-We offer unique training facilities, a sensory garden and cicadian lighting.
+The architecture supports cognitive, physical and social rehabilitation.
+Light, sound and materials are specially selected for this purpose.
+We use natural materials and sensory stimuli to promote healing and create a ‘home’ feeling of .
+A boomerang-shaped building with colourful landmarks and intuitive wayfinding makes it easier to navigate offering unique training facilities, a sensory garden and circadian lighting.

-Discover how the architeture works in harmony with our specialized rehabilitation to provide the best conditions for a successful progression for the clients.
+During the visit, participants will discover how the architecture works in harmony with specialised rehabilitation to provide the best conditions for the successful rehabilitation of people.

 sxgh